e271828e/Flight.jl/docs/notes/design/framework_spec.md

 write-side granularity corollary keeps root slots predominantly scalar, so the surface is small.
-Rejected: inputs declared by value à la `init_x` (reads as an unwired-input default, §8's banned concept; every leaf pays for a root-only need; fan-in exports would need an agreement rule); NaN poison values (`Bool`/enums unpoisonable; probe values are meant to be read — poison guards illegitimate reads, §9.3); init-service values (the build is standalone; services post-date it).
+Rejected: inputs declared by value à la `init_x` (reads as an unwired-input default, §8's banned concept; every leaf pays for a root-only need; and it would need its own agreement rule for fan-out through an exported face, where the slot type already follows §13.2's rule — the unique concrete declaration among the consumers); NaN poison values (`Bool`/enums unpoisonable; probe values are meant to be read — poison guards illegitimate reads, §9.3); init-service values (the build is standalone; services post-date it).